Protests against Donald Trump: Hoaxes about protesters

 Following a June 2016 clash between protesters and Trump supporters in San Jose, California, a photo of Australian actress Samara Weaving appearing to be injured was widely circulated on social media.
 The photo claimed to depict a Trump supporter attacked by liberal protesters, but was actually Weaving in makeup for her role on the comedy-horror series Ash vs Evil Dead.
 Weaving reacted negatively to the hoax, noting that she could not vote in the presidential election because she was not a U.S. citizen.

 A similar hoax claiming to show a 15-year-old Trump supporter beaten by an anti-Trump mob in San Jose used an image of the actress Luisa Rubino from the telenovela La Rosa de Guadalupe.
 Rubino told an interviewer that in fact she did not support Trump "because I'm Mexican and I support the Latino community".

-The fact checking website PolitiFact.com, rated a separate story titled "Donald Trump Protester Speaks Out: 'I Was Paid $3,500 To Protest Trump's Rally'" as "100 percent fabricated, as its author acknowledges."
+The fact checking website PolitiFact.com rated a separate story titled "Donald Trump Protester Speaks Out: 'I Was Paid $3,500 To Protest Trump's Rally'" as "100 percent fabricated, as its author acknowledges".
 Paul Horner, a writer for a fake news website, took credit for the article, and said he posted the deceitful ad himself.

 Trump's reactions

 During the campaign, Trump was accused by some of creating aggressive undertones at his rallies.
 Trump's Republican rivals blamed him for fostering a climate of violence, and escalating tension during events.
 Initially, Trump did not condemn the acts of violence that occurred at many of his rallies, and indeed encouraged them in some cases.

 In November 2015, Trump said of a protester in Birmingham, Alabama, "Maybe he should have been roughed up, because it was absolutely disgusting what he was doing."
 In December, the campaign urged attendees not to harm protesters, but rather to alert law enforcement officers of them by holding signs above their head and yelling, "Trump!
 Trump!
 Trump!"
 Trump has been criticized for additional instances of fomenting an atmosphere conducive to violence through many of his comments.
 For example, Trump told a crowd in Cedar Rapids, Iowa, that he would pay their legal fees if they punched a protester.

 On February 23, 2016, when a protester was ejected from a rally in Las Vegas, Trump stated, "I love the old days – you know what they used to do to guys like that when they were in a place like this?
-They'd be carried out on a stretcher, folks."
-He added, "I'd like to punch him in the face."
+They'd be carried out on a stretcher, folks", before adding, "I'd like to punch him in the face."